pauline-rugwevera/food-and-wine-quiz/README.md

-# The Food And Wine MasterClass Quiz
+# The Food And Wine Taste Master Quiz
-Food and Wine Masterclass quiz is a Javascript web application aimed at all food enthusiasts who wish to test their knowledge in the culinary world as well participating in the MasterChef World.
-All questions are based on the food and wine industry and world cuisines.
+Food and Wine Taste Master class quiz is a Javascript web application aimed at all food enthusiasts who wish to test their knowledge in the culinary world as well participating in the Taste Master World.
+All questions are based on the food and world cuisines as well as wine.
+The winners are to get a spot in the upcoming Taste Master World.

 ![Header Image](assets/images/Screenshot_120.png)
 # UX